 Real cure

 For someone who's actually low, iron restores energy, exercise capacity, and concentration, and improves pregnancy outcomes.
-This is settled, essential medicine.
+This is settled, essential medicine — when it's actually needed.

 Alternate-day dosing wins